extrabacon/rest-collection-stream/README.md

 ### Pagination

-Another request for the next page data is automatically sent if there is more data available.
+Another request for the next page of data is automatically sent if there is more data available.
 The module implements common pagination support from popular APIs, but you can also supply your own.

 #### Built-in pagination support